jeremyfromearth/jeremyfromearth.com/README.md

 # Welcome
-This is the source code for my archive and experimentation site.
+This is the source code for my experimentation site.
 You can check it out [here][site].

-For preview, ensure that you have [Jekyll][jekyll] installed.
+Make sure to use Ruby 2.3.5, using [RVM](https://rvm.io/).

-Install the Ruby deps
+Install
 ```
 bundle install
 ```

 Start the Jekyll server.
 Optionally enable auto-build using `--watch` flag
 ```
 jekyll serve --watch
 ```